osnium/bitcraft-preview/README.md

 ## Tray Menu

 The tray icon is the main control surface.
+(Till GUI is fully done)

 - `Native Accounts`: per-instance launch or restart, account chooser, kill, entity ID, and overlay label management.
 - `Launch All (Not Running)`: launches all configured native instances that are not already running.